AliceYangAC/ottawa-traffic-dashboard/README.md

 # Ottawa Traffic Ingestion

 This project is an Azure-based traffic ingestion system focused on real-time traffic events in Ottawa.
-It is designed to fetch, filter, and store high-priority traffic events using Azure Functions and Azure Table Storage to visualize and analyze patterns through Grafana dashboard in future integration
+It is designed to fetch, filter, and store high-priority traffic events using Azure Functions and Azure Table Storage to visualize and analyze patterns through Grafana dashboard in future integration.

 > Note: This project is no longer integrated with Nokia EDA, but future integration may be considered.

-## 📁 Project Structure
+## Project Structure

 ```
 ./